Cyberchebs/youtube_clone/README.md

-youtube clone react app where you can watch youtube videos made using material ui and axios and rapid api
+youtube clone react app

+in this app you can watch youtube videos in real time with real time updates from youtube

+technologies used : react, axios, material ui,